cmsc240-f23/project-gabe-and-rob/DESIGN.md

 GET
     - api/
     - Description: Print a list of all current storage areas and exhibits
-    - Response: 200OK. with a return list
+    - Response: 200 OK. with a return list

+POST
+    - api/
+    - Description: Will create a new Gemstone, Artwork, Object, Storage, or Exhibit
+    - Response: 201 Created.
+Returns the created resource

+PUT
+    - api/
+    - Description: Will update the the Gemstone, Artwork, Object, Storage, or Exhibit
+    - Response: 200 OK.
+With a return list

+DELETE
+    - api/
+    - Description: Deletes a resource from the map
+    - Response: 204 No Content.

 Search
     - api/